annashipman/annashipman.github.io/_posts/2019-05-17-good-strategy-bad-strategy.md

 ## You need to make your strategy robust

 You have to be able to defend your strategy.

 He has some interesting suggestions about how you can question your own judgement.
 For example have in your head a panel of people that you know what kind of thing they'd say, and imagine them critiquing your strategy.

-He says you should also note down judgements you make over time, and then refer back to improve your process.
+He also suggests that you note down judgements you make over time, and then refer back to improve your process.

 ## It involves constant work

 Making such a policy work takes more than a plan on paper – you need to work to maintain the coherence of the plan, every quarter, year, decade.

-[This Twitter thread](https://twitter.com/iamdeepa/status/944237019265298432) from Deepa Subramaniam is also very useful, particularly some practical tips on how to do that work.
+[This Twitter thread](https://twitter.com/iamdeepa/status/944237019265298432) from Deepa Subramaniam is also very useful, particularly the practical tips on how to do that work.